joelchrono12/joelchrono12.ml/index.md

 ---
 title: Home | joelchrono12
 header: Welcome to my digital garden
-description: Hello!
-I am Joel, you are visiting my personal website.
-Here you can see some of my thoughts and ramblings about tech, gaming and other hobbies, my favorite of which is <a href='/origami/'>origami</a>.
-I hope you enjoy your visit!
+description: Ramblings and thoughts about tech, free software, and hobbies of my life, shared bit by bit.
 permalink: /
 layout: default
 ---

+I am Joel, hi! you are visiting my personal website.
+Here you can see some of my thoughts and ramblings about tech, gaming and other hobbies, my favorite of which is <a href='/origami/'>origami</a>.
+I hope you enjoy your visit!

 # Latest blogs